History of the Community Liaison Program

 When the CL position was first implemented, a significant amount of time was spent identifying the areas of concern in areas where non-student residents and students live in close proximity.
 Common concerns for long-standing community members included: noise, parking, number of occupants in a single-family dwelling, and neighborhood appearance.
 Student concerns included: lack of affordable housing off campus, feeling like "second-class community members," and housing standards.

 Since the community liaison position was established, a number of foundational programs have been implemented to address these concerns.
 Programs are geared at educating students about local ordinances and standards, highlighting best practices of students and their neighbors, strengthening enforcement and prevention, disposing of unwanted furniture in a positive way, and creating off-campus volunteer opportunities for CSU students.

 Assistant Director Community Liaison Programs:

 Emily was destined to be a Ram when her parents met at CSU in the 60’s.
 After spending 25 years growing up and working in New York, she moved to Colorado in 2005 to receive her master’s degree in Student Affairs in Higher Education at CSU.
 She has worked in many offices across campus from Residence Life to Conflict Resolution and Student Conduct Services and finally landed in Off-Campus to start her dream job as the Community Liaison between CSU and the City of Fort Collins.
 Emily’s passion is to help students navigate their college experiences and learn the valuable life skills, that aren’t necessarily learned in a classroom setting that can be used throughout a lifetime.
-And what shines above all else is the time she gets to spend with her partner Greg and her beautiful son Cooper.
-Life just wouldn’t be complete without those two essential people (and she can’t forget her dog Henry and cat Martha)!
+And what shines above all else is the time she gets to spend with her partner Greg, her beautiful son Cooper and gorgeous daughter Edith.
+Life just wouldn’t be complete without those three essential people (and she can’t forget her dog, Henry and cat, Martha)!